KatieLDR/Smart-Speaker/README.md

 # IoT Smart-Speaker
 ## Overview
-By looking at the Picamera and blink eye，our Python code will fetch and play studying youtube music automatically.
+By looking at the Picamera and blinking eyes，our Python code will fetch and play studying youtube music automatically.
 You can stop at any time by blinking at the Picamera again.
 ## Demo Video

 [Demo 1](https://youtu.be/trSXjLE6yNU )